calebgregory/cal.js/README.md

 - Total integration for a Linux environment

 Travis CI runs on an Ubuntu virtual machine.
-The whitespace rules of Linux's cal binary are totally different from those of Darwin's, so getting the build to pass on Travis CI involves writing totally different unit and integration tests.
-I started this process, using node's os module, but have not finished.
+The printing rules of Linux's cal output are totally different from those of Darwin's, so getting the build to pass on Travis CI involves writing totally different unit and integration tests.
+I started this process, using node's os module, but have not completed it.

 ## License